Gold ETFs are a popular way for investors to purchase gold in the electronic format or invest in companies in the gold-mining industry.

 In 2021, many gold funds decreased in value as investors sold gold to purchase riskier assets amidst a boom in the stock and cryptocurrency markets.
 Now as stocks have entered bear territory in 2022, gold returns have slowly started to pick back up as investors are turning back to the metal for stability.
 Investors should be wary of these swings in valuation as market conditions change.

 Before you start investing and trading in gold stocks, you should consider using the educational resources we offer like CAPEX Academy or a demo trading account.
-CAPEX Academy has lots of courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader or make more-informed investment decisions.
+CAPEX Academy has lots of free trading courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you become a better trader or make more informed investment decisions.

 Our demo account is a suitable place for you to learn more about leveraged trading, and you’ll be able to get an intimate understanding of how CFDs work – as well as what it’s like to trade with leverage – before risking real capital.
 For this reason, a demo account with us is a great tool for investors who are looking to make a transition to leveraged trading.